 - Homely-family vibes

-If you want a chilled day to recharge your batteries, the leisure basement is sure to do the trick – it has a quiet reading nook, a TV, PS3, and pool table.
-You can meet like-minded travellers here, exchange cool backpacking stories and maybe even share some hidden gem knowledge about Barcelona.
+If you want a chilled day to recharge your batteries, the leisure basement is sure to do the trick – it has a quiet reading nook, a TV, PlayStation, and a pool table.
+You can meet like-minded travellers here, exchange cool backpacking stories and maybe even share some knowledge about Barcelona’s hidden gems.

-A kitchen, free Wi-Fi, laundry facilities, tour desk, book exchange, bike parking, and round-the-clock security are just a few more perks of this hostel.
+A kitchen, free Wifi, laundry facilities, a tour desk, book exchange, bike parking, and round-the-clock security are just a few more perks of this hostel.

 3. Best Cheap Hostel in Barcelona – Fabrizzios Terrace Youth Hostel

-Though Barcelona can be expensive, budget hostels aren’t that hard to find in Barcelona.
-However, this place definitely stands out with the incredible value you’re getting for such a low price.
+Though Barcelona can be expensive, budget hostels aren’t that hard to find.
+Fabrizzio’s Terrace definitely stands out with the incredible value you’re getting for such a low price.

-It isn’t just the awesome central location – just a short walk from Sagrada Familia and other Gaudi classics – that makes this an awesome hostel in Barcelona city’s centre, there is a lot more waiting for you.
+It isn’t just the central location (walking distance of La Sagrada Familia and other Gaudi classics) that makes this an awesome hostel in Barcelona city’s centre.
 If you’re a budget traveller that doesn’t want to cut back on all luxuries, this is the right hostel for you.
 Just because it’s cheap accommodation doesn’t mean the experience is any less incredible.

 Why you’ll love this hostel:

 - Prime location in the city centre